-West Tower Avenue and other streets within the Town Center are minimized to a narrow width of 60.'
+West Tower Avenue and other streets within the Town Center are minimized to a narrow width of 56.
 These streets are intended for low traffic volumes and limited speeds.
-These streets, nevertheless maintain stripped bike lanes and minimum clear sidewalk widths of 6 feet.
+These streets have minimum clear sidewalk widths of 5 feet.

 ALLEY CROSS-SECTION